mia-cx/docs/content/Projects/canvas/index.md

 After the blogging engine, the next priority is to get pre-saves working so that artists will start to use canvas to announce their music as well.

-The logical next step would be to introduce an analytics dashboard.
+The logical next step would be to introduce an analytics dashboard, and allow for sharing analytics with other platforms like [Meta Ads](https://en.wikipedia.org/wiki/Meta_Platforms), TikTok Ads, Twitter Ads, [Google Analytics](https://en.wikipedia.org/wiki/Google_Analytics), and more(?), so that people can set up ad campaigns to be retargeted based on real-time conversion data.

-As soon as these three features are public, I think canvas can be self-sustaining.
+As soon as the first three milestones have been reached, I think canvas can be self-sustaining.
+Custom domains will be a cool and relatively simple additional feature to add after these to enhance incentive for artists to switch.
+After these, I will have to re-assess, and listen to user feedback to decide which features should come next.

+This is also the point where I will think about starting work on Textile.